annatimofeyeva/restaurants3/README.md

+## How to reproduce your API key to run this app

+1. ADD YELP TOKEN TO GRADLE.PROPERTIES: Put your Yelp Token in the file gradle.properties looking like this `YelpToken = "o50T7xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxcx"`

 Tracking API Key strings

-1. ADD SECRETS TO GRADLE.PROPERTIES: Put your API key values in the file gradle.properties looking like this `StevesLastName = "Zaske"`
 2. ADD GRADLE.PROPERTIES TO .GITIGNORE: Make sure this file is in your .gitignore file.
 *You might want to email yourself a copy of the gradle.properties file, so you can reproduce the app.*
 3. EDIT BUILD.GRADLE FILE: Then add a line in your build.gradle file (Module:app) that looks like this